WHO53/docs.droidian.org/content/faq/_index.md

 <div class="white-text">
     <h3>Can I run Android applications in Droidian?</h3>
-    <p>Yes, Waydroid can provide a pretty much complete Android experience.
-You can read more about Waydroid <a href="https://docs.droidian.org/info/android-apps/">here</a></p>
+    <p>Yes, Waydroid can provide an essentially complete Android experience.
+You can read more about Waydroid <a href="https://docs.droidian.org/info/android-apps/">here</a>.</p>
 </div>
 <br><br>

 <div class="white-text">
     <h3>Can I run Flatpak applications on Droidian?</h3>
     <p>Yes.
-Flatpaks are available from the software store</p>
+Flatpaks are available from the software store.</p>
 </div>
 <br><br>